 Finding homes for select career change dogs.

-Interested in adopting one of our dogs who hasn't gone on to become a guide dog, a K9 Buddy, or been placed with another working dog organization?
-You've come to the right place!
+Interested in adopting one of Guide Dogs for the Blind's dogs that hasn't gone on to become one of our program dogs, or been placed with another working dog organization?
+(Program dogs include breeder dogs, guide dogs, and K9 Buddies.)
 We are committed to finding the perfect forever homes for our adoptable career change dogs.
 Because we receive significantly more applications for adoption than we have dogs available, our selection and matching process is based on suitability rather than on a first-come, first-served basis.
 Dogs are matched in consideration of the needs of both the dog and the potential adopting home.
 All of our dogs require a commitment from their adoptive families to spend the time, energy, and possible expense of addressing the individual dog's issues in order to make the match work.

 Most of the dogs are between 1 and 2 years old, and can be any of our breeds: Labrador Retrievers, Golden Retrievers, and Labrador/Golden crosses.
 The regular adoption fee for these dogs is $2000.

 The reasons the dogs are dropped from our program are medical or behavioral:

 - Medical reasons: anything from allergies, cataracts, or arthritis, to varying severities of dysplasia (hip and elbow).

 - Behavioral reasons: high activity level, poor house manners, high distractibility, low confidence or fearfulness, incompatibility with cats or other dogs, or assertiveness requiring strong handler leadership.
 Some of these dogs may not be suitable for homes with young children or other pets.

 Our dogs are typically highly food motivated and many enjoy dog sports such as obedience, nosework, and agility.
 Obedience and agility competitors, search and rescue trainers, tracking enthusiasts, and others in dog-related fields are encouraged to apply!